LichFactory-Games/lichfactory/docs/Ad-Astra/Ad-Astra-DM-Notes/Adventures/2---The-Horror-in-Hestia.md

 - While the characters are at the temple, undead creatures erupt into the main chamber, massacre the people present, and retreat with living victims.
 - The characters follow the undead down the empty well in the temple's undercroft, leading them to the catacombs beneath.
 - Inside the catacombs, the characters find clues about the fate of Thanatis Anelisi.
-- The adventure culminates in a battle against the fallen Anelisi  and the horde of undead she controls with the *Ritus Cranii Vitae Mortis* ("The skull ritual of life and death") from out of the book *[[../Items/Fragmenta-Occultae-Doctrinae-Erian|Fragmenta Occultae Doctrinae Erian]]*, which is a transcribed set of fragments from various other texts both known and unknown.
+- The adventure culminates in a battle against the fallen Anelisi  and the horde of undead she controls with the *Ritus Cranii Vitae Mortis* ("The skull ritual of life and death") from out of the book *[[../Items/Fragmenta-Occultae-Doctrinae-Eran|Fragmenta Occultae Doctrinae Eran]]*, which is a transcribed set of fragments from various other texts both known and unknown.

 ## Background